RutvijBhutaiya/Thailand-Customer-Engagement-Facebook/README.md

 <br>

+<br>

+### Objective

 Facebook pages of 10 Thai fashion and cosmetics retail sellers.
 Posts of a different nature (video, photos, statuses, and links).
 Engagement metrics consist of comments, shares, and reactions.

-<br>

-### Objective

-Objective of the study is to identify cluster patterns from dataset to help Fashion and cosmetics retail to engage with consumers on Faceboon in the most efficient way.
-Hence make strategies to increase sales.
+Objective of the study is to identify cluster patterns from dataset to help Fashion and cosmetics retail to engage with consumers on Facebook, in the most efficient way.

 <br>